-NESA Student Number:

-Subject: Due Date:

-Task Title: Date of Submission :

-All My Own Work

-1. Acknowledgement of Sources by compiling a bibliography

-One of the most important elements of good practice involves careful acknowledgement of the ideas of others used in your response.
-This acknowledgement should occur in your answer at the point where you use another's ideas (e.g. Jones, 2007, p.92, i.e. author's surname, date of publication, page) and in a bibliography at the conclusion of your response.

-2. Avoiding plagiarism

-Plagiarism involves using the work of another person and presenting it as your own.
-These are some ways you would be plagiarising, unless you have clearly acknowledged your source:

-- Copying out part(s) of any document from any source, including the internet; - Using someone else's ideas or conclusions, even if you have put them in your own words; - Copying out or taking ideas from the work of another student/tutor/other source, even if you have reworded some parts.
+NESA Student Number: Subject: Due Date: Task Title: Date of Submission : All My Own Work 1.
+Acknowledgement of Sources by compiling a bib liography used in your response.
+This acknowledgement shou ce involves careful acknowledgement of the ideas of others ld occur in your answer at the point where you use surname, date of publication, page) and in a bibliography at 2.
+Avoiding plagiarism Plagiarism involves using the work of another perso would be plagiarising, unless you have clearly acknowledge. n and presenting it as your own.
+These are some ways you wledged your source: Copying out part(s) of any document from om any source, including the internet; Using someone else's ideas or conclusion ons, even if you have put them in your own words; Copying out or taking ideas from the worked some parts. ork of another student/tutor/other source, even if you have

-DECLARATION: